MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls-on-remote-assist-mobile.md

 > [!NOTE]
 > The following calling scenarios are not supported on Dynamics 365 Remote Assist mobile at this time:
 >
-> - Making calls to browser-based Microsoft Teams users.
+> - Making calls to browser-based Microsoft Teams users
-> - Participating in a group call with Teams mobile users.
+> - Participating in a group call with Teams mobile users

 ## Definitions

 A **one-to-one call** includes two participants.
-For example, if you're repairing a machine and need help on-the-go, you can make a one-to-one call to a remote collaborator who uses Teams.
+For example, if you're repairing a machine and need help on-the-go, you can make a one-to-one call to a remote collaborator using Teams desktop or Teams mobile.

-A **group call** is an adhoc call that includes three or more participants.
-For example, if you're inspecting an asset in a one-to-one call but need a third person's expertise, any participant can add the third person to the call to form a group call.
+A **group call** is an ad-hoc call that includes three or more participants.
+For example, if you're inspecting an asset in a one-to-one call but need a third person's expertise, any participant on the call can add a third person to create a group call.

 ### See also

-- Learn more about calls between Dynamics 365 Remote Assist mobile users [here](remote-assist-mobile-to-remote-assist-mobile-calls.md).
+- Learn more about calls between Dynamics 365 Remote Assist mobile users](remote-assist-mobile-to-remote-assist-mobile-calls.md)
-- Learn more about calls between Dynamics 365 Remote Assist mobile and Teams users [here](remote-assist-mobile-to-teams-calls.md).
+- Learn more about calls between Dynamics 365 Remote Assist mobile and Teams users](remote-assist-mobile-to-teams-calls.md)
-- Learn more about group calls with Dynamics 365 Remote Assist mobile [here](group-calling.md).
+- Learn more about group calls with Dynamics 365 Remote Assist mobile](group-calling.md)
-- Learn more about calls with mobile devices without augmented reality (AR) support [here](calls-using-devices-without-AR.md).
+- Learn more about calls with mobile devices without augmented reality (AR) support](calls-using-devices-without-AR.md)

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]